freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

           - Defined as another user's UserStateVector (USV)
         - `Community` vector
           - Defined as median USV of users within a given community (with XP level > `threshold`)
-      - Use rigid milestones, stochastic use-matching, and AI-analysis to determine each users's 'Status' relative to each sub-topic, sub-skill, sub-community
+      - Use rigid milestones, stochastic user-matching, and AI-analysis to determine each users's 'Status' relative to each sub-topic, sub-skill, sub-community:
-        - Proficiency
+        - Proficiency [P]
-        - Interest
+        - Interest [I]
-        - Experience
+        - Experience [E]
-      - Mis-matches define 'gentle pressure' vectors
+      - Mis-matches between P, I define 'gentle pressure' vectors
+      - Constant gentle pressure to increase `E` via:
+        - Using more advanced methods
+        - Gamifying improvement metric outputs (see `validation` and `diagnostics`)
+        - Diving deeper into technical and scientific underpinnnings
       - PID controller with stochastic noise encouraging exploration into 'zones of proximal development' (ZoPD)
-    - Active social community space where users can share progress and ask questions

     - Simulacrum support - AI assistant (SkellyBot)
       - AI modeled to provide a SIMULATION of real human support
       - Explicitly AI at all times, intended to provide infinitely duplicable simulation of replicable text based emotional labor